 *The Department for Education (DFE) have recently announced that they intend to freeze tuition fees for the 2018/19 year.
 This is still subject to parliamentary approval.
 Once confirmed we will update our web pages accordingly.

 About your course

-The BSc (Hons) Zoology at Liverpool John Moores University offers you exciting opportunities to complete work placements and field trips both in the UK and overseas.
+The professionally-accredited BSc (Hons) Zoology at Liverpool John Moores University offers you exciting opportunities to complete work placements and field trips both in the UK and overseas.